evamarik/2019-11-frankfurt/index.md

   <strong>Organization:</strong> We are happy to receive financial support
 	for this workshop by The Association of German Librarians (VDB - Verein Deutscher Bibliothekarinnen und Bibliothekare).
-	The workshop is jointly organized by VDB-Landesverband Hessen, Universitätsbibliothek Frankfurt, and instructors and helpers from Hochschule der Medien Stuttgart, Universitätsbibliothek Augsburg, Justus-Liebig-Universität Gießen, and ZB MED - Informationszentrum Lebenswissenschaften.
+	The workshop is jointly organized by VDB-Landesverband Hessen, Universitätsbibliothek Frankfurt, and instructors and helpers from Hochschule der Medien Stuttgart, Universitätsbibliothek Augsburg, Universitätsbibliothek Gießen, and ZB MED - Informationszentrum Lebenswissenschaften.
 </p>